asrp/persistent_doc/readme.md

 If `doc` is a `persistent_doc.document.Document`, ``doc['foo.parent.3.2']`` gives `foo`'s parent's fourth child's second child.
 Function calls and operations cannot be used with `Document.__getitem__` (instead use them outside, in Python ``f(doc['foo.p1'], doc['bar.p1'])``).

+## Formula reevaluation

+There are three reevaluation strategies

+- **cached** *(default)*: The formula is reevaluated when a term it depends on changes.
+The result is cached for reads.
+- **reeval**: The formula is reevaluated every time it is read.
+- **on first read**: The formula is reevaluated the first time it is read after one of the terms it depends on has changed.
+The result is cached for reads.

+The `calc` parameter is passed to `Ex` to indicate which one to use.
+For example ``Ex(`foo + 3, calc="reeval")``.
+It is thus possible to have a document with mixed reevaluation strategies.

 ## Expr objects

 To get the object for a formula instead of its value, use `doc.get_expr('foo.bar')` instead of `doc['foo.bar']`.